Alxhr0/DistroWallpapers/README.md

 I would like to mention that **none of these wallpapers are owned by us**.

+If you have made a wallpaper shown here and would like credits/removal of the wallpaper, please create a github issue.

 # FAQ

 1. Why this repo exists?